jacksunny2020/expressapi/README.md

 # expressapi
-api for express information exchange
+api for express information exchange,which may be used in laravel framework 5.4+

 How to install and configurate package